phpmyadmin/phpmyadmin/doc/setup.rst

 The following three scenarios are convered by the Zero Configuration mode:

-* When entering a database where there are no pma tables, phpMyAdmin offers to create them from the Operations tab.
+* When entering a database where the configuration storage tables are not present, phpMyAdmin offers to create them from the Operations tab.
 * When entering a database where the tables do already exist, the software automatically detects this and begins using them.
-This is the most common situation; after the tables are initially created automatically they are continually used without disturbing the user; this is also most useful on shared hosting where the user is not able to edit :file:`config.inc.php` and the user only has access to one database.
+This is the most common situation; after the tables are initially created automatically they are continually used without disturbing the user; this is also most useful on shared hosting where the user is not able to edit :file:`config.inc.php` and usually the user only has access to one database.
-* When having access to multiple databases, if the user first enters the database containing the pma tables then switches to another database, phpMyAdmin continues to use the tables from the first database; the user is not prompted to create more tables in the new database.
+* When having access to multiple databases, if the user first enters the database containing the configuration storage tables then switches to another database, phpMyAdmin continues to use the tables from the first database; the user is not prompted to create more tables in the new database.